-- 1. To renew a license as a massage therapist, the license holder must submit sufficient proof to the board of completion of at least eighteen hours of continuing education within the last year every two years including the date, time, and location of the instruction, the name of the program or course, the instructor or instructors, and the provider of the program or course. - To qualify as continuing education under this section, the instruction must be offered by a qualified instructor and be directly related to the practice of massage therapy.
+- To renew a license as a massage therapist, the licenseholder must submit sufficient proof to the board of completion of continuing education every two years to the board as outlined in 43-25-09, including the date, time, and location of the instruction, the name of the program or course, the instructor or instructors, and the provider of the program or course. - 2.
+To qualify as continuing education under this section, the instruction must be offered by a qualified instructor and be directly related to the practice of massage therapy.
 The course of instruction must be approved in advance by the board.
 The licenseholder or provider must identify the instructor of the course and describe the qualifications of the instructor, the topics covered during the course, and the total hours for which the licenseholder seeks approval.
 Any continuing education is required to be preapproved by the board.
-When deciding whether to approve continuing education, the board will consider the quality and reputation of the provider and instructor, including consideration whether the provider or instructor is nationally recognized or accredited in the field of education of massage therapy or the specific subject being taught, and whether the instructor has the education and other requirements to teach the subject for credit as contained in section 49-02-02-02.
-Further, the board must determine whether the content of the course is appropriate for continuing education of massage therapy. - 3.
-Continuing education of up to six hours per year may be obtained by remote means such as telephone, internet, correspondence course, or videotape.
+When deciding whether to approve continuing education, the board will consider the quality and reputation credentials of the provider and instructor, including consideration whether the provider or instructor is nationally recognized or accredited in the field of education of massage therapy or the specific subject being taught, and whether the instructor has the education and other requirements to teach the subject for credit as contained in section 49-02-02.
+Further, the The board must will also determine whether if the content of the course is appropriate for continuing education of massage therapy.

+3. Continuing education may be obtained by remote means pursuant to board approval such as telephone, internet, correspondence course, or videotape.
 Any remote continuing education is required to be preapproved by the board.
-When deciding whether to approve remote continuing education the board will consider the quality and reputation of the provider and instructor, including consideration whether the provider or instructor is nationally recognized or accredited in the field of education of massage therapy or the specific subject being taught, and whether the instructor has the education and other requirements to teach the subject for credit as contained in section 49-02-02.
-Further the board must determine whether the content of the course is appropriate for continuing education of massage therapy and whether the topic is suitable for training by remote means, such as ethics or business practices.
-The board may also consider whether the provider has adopted a procedure or method to determine that the license holder has actually reviewed the materials, such as by testing or other methods.
+When deciding whether to approve remote continuing education, the board will consider the quality and reputation of the provider and instructor, including consideration whether the provider or instructor is nationally recognized or accredited in the field of education of massage therapy or the specific subject being taught, and whether the instructor has the education and other requirements to teach the subject for credit as contained in section 49-02-02.
+Further, the board must determine whether the content of the course is appropriate for continuing education of massage therapy and whether the topic is suitable for training by remote means, such as ethics or business practices.
+The board may also consider whether the provider has adopted a procedure or method to determine that the licenseholder has actually reviewed the materials, such as by testing or other methods.

-History: Effective January 1, 2001; amended effective January 1, 2005
+History: Effective January 1, 2001; amended effective January 1, 2005; July 1, 2010;